RJPearson94/terraform-provider-twilio/docs/data-sources/chat_channels.md

 - `attributes` - JSON string of channel attributes
 - `type` - The type of channel
 - `created_by` - Who created the chat channel
-- `members_count` - The number of members currently associated with the channel
+- `members_count` - The number of members that are associated with the channel
-- `messages_count` - The number of message currently associated with the channel
+- `messages_count` - The number of messages that are associated with the channel
 - `date_created` - The date in RFC3339 format that the channel was created
 - `date_updated` - The date in RFC3339 format that the channel was updated
-- `url` - The url of the channel
+- `url` - The URL of the channel

 ## Timeouts